unixorn/apgar/README.md

 * Not every system already has a webserver installed
 * Using a standalone server helps minimize Apgar's impact on existing services.
 Both `apgar-server` and `apgar-probe` are written in golang so that using Apgar doesn't pull in any dependencies that might conflict with those needed by the services you actually care about on a system.
 * Using a standalone server keeps you from having to alter your existing webserver's configuration to use Apgar.
+* Our server is deliberately minimal.
+All it does is serve up files.
+It doesn't act on user input, so it can't be exploited by malformed user input.

 ## Why Go?